monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ## 6. Finalists

 ### `scsh`
 from a technical point of view, scsh is by far the solution that appear most complete and best suited.
-It is dedicated for shellscripts and does it well.
-Its library and functions give a huge range of of supported funtionality.
+It is dedicated for shell scripts and does it well.
+Its library and functions give a huge range of of supported functionality.
 The obvious downside, is that the scheme language is not well known within the focus group, and will most likely discourage many people from using it.
 Also the PITA situation of debugging scripts is a major drawback.
 Using scsh would spawn the logic step of using a scheme based embedded language for mixing with C/C++ also.
-Scheme48 (upon wich scsh is based) or chibi would be the best choises.
+Scheme48 (upon which scsh is based) or chibi would be the best choices.
 The language of scheme is very interesting academically, but during the writings of this document is it clear that "googling" for actual scheme snippets, help/hints and various library wrappers return very sparse and low quality results.
-Contrary to this is mruby and especially lua where snippets, hints and wrappers are abundently available.
+Contrary to this is mruby and especially lua where snippets, hints and wrappers are abundantly available.

 ### `luash`
 luash is very attractive in being a Lua library.
 Lua is pretty easy to learn and use, and would be more easy to adopt that e.g. the scheme based scsh
-Lua is praised for being a simple language but with great flixibility.
+Lua is praised for being a simple language but with great flexibility.
 It is certainly possible to build large programs in Lua, but it is also clear from digesting the comments on the world-wide-web, that the simplicity is also the acillies heel of the language, in forcing "do it yourself" solutions and patterns on everything.
 Its small and efficient, easy to learn - but a tad cumbersome and restricted.
 Bringing package dependencies into the mix, complicates the usage considerably.

 ### `mruby`
 The question of "why not python", will be inevitable as that is the main scripting language used within the focus group.
 Python is much utilized in test scripts, automation and build systems, but fact is that Ruby has just as much to offer and provides same levels of flexible, exciting and productive scripting.
 The mruby community is really active and structured, and are in good progress of cloning the well known Ruby tools into the embedded mruby equivalent.
 Besides, no python derivative equivalent of mruby exits.
-Of the languages examined, mruby is supior to most in simplicity, expressivnes and capability.
+Of the languages examined, mruby is superior to most in simplicity, expressiveness and capability.

 ## 7. Conclusion

 TL;DR: Winner is: lua (and mruby)

 A true native scripting spirited project like elvish, oh and the like would have been preferred.
-From trying out various languages it is clear to me that bash scripting is a special kind of domain, and most scripting languages does not transend especially well into that domain.
-Unfortuneatly the state of the tested alternatives are not worthy of production quality.
+From trying out various languages it is clear to me that bash scripting is a special kind of domain, and most scripting languages does not transcend especially well into that domain.
+Unfortunately the state of the tested alternatives are not worthy of production quality.

-A split desicion for an alternative bash scripting languange is the conclusion for the  this document.
+A split decision for an alternative bash scripting language is the conclusion for the  this document.
 Of the available contenders, lua and mruby would do equally great.
 For general purpose simple scripting lua have a slight advantage given the luash library.

 Regarding the secondary objective of finding an embedded scripting language, both mruby and lua will be excellent choices.
 The choice would mostly be about the extend that the scripting language is to be used.
 If the embedded scripting is to be a larger part of the model or logic, use the better language mruby.
-If embedding a scripting language is only for minor scripting facilites, go for the small and leaner language lua.
+If embedding a scripting language is only for minor scripting facilities, go for the small and leaner language lua.